The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Introduction

+In this study, we use the chemodynamical model developed in \cite{Zhu2016} and \cite{2016MNRAS.462.4001Z}, which extends the discrete axisymmetric Jeans Anisotropic Multi-Gaussian Expansion (\textsc{jam}) model \citep{Watkins2013}.
+Specifically, we adopt both the single-population \textsc{jam} model and a chemodynamical model in our analysis.
+Because the total mass within the half-number radius\footnote{The radius within which it includes half of the stars in the sample.} has been proven to be a sweet point \citep[e.g.][]{Wolf2010,Walker2011,Wang2015,2017MNRAS.472.4786G,Wang2022}, which is not sensitive to mild deviations from model assumptions, joint modeling of multiple populations has the advantage of providing multiply measured total masses within the half-number radii of different populations, hence may bring better constraints than the single-population model.

-We mainly use spectroscopic data for member stars in dSphs from the Milky Way Survey (MWS) of the Dark Energy Spectroscopic Instrument (DESI).
+We mainly use spectroscopic data for member stars in dSphs from the MW Survey (MWS) of the Dark Energy Spectroscopic Instrument (DESI).
 DESI is currently one of the leading multi-object spectrographs for wide-field surveys \citep{Levi2013,DESI2016a,DESI2016b,DESI2022,Silber2023,Schlafly2023,DESI2024a}.
-The Early Data Release \citep[EDR;][]{DESI2024b} and Data Release 1 (DR1) of the first year observation \citep{2025arXiv250314745D} have already been publically available.
-DESI primarily focuses on observations of distant galaxies for extra-galactic science, such as exploring the nature of dark energy and mapping the large-scale structure of our Universe \citep{DESI2024c,DESI2024d,DESI2024e,DESI2024f,DESI2024g,DESI2024h,2025arXiv250314738D}.
-DESI MWS also observes millions of stars within the Milky Way to better understand our Galaxy \citep{Cooper2023}.
+The Early Data Release \citep[EDR;][]{DESI2024b} and Data Release 1 (DR1) of its first year data \citep{2025arXiv250314745D} are publicly available.
+DESI primarily focuses on distant galaxies to explore the nature of dark energy and mapping the large-scale structure of our Universe \citep{DESI2024c,DESI2024d,DESI2024e,DESI2024f,DESI2024g,DESI2024h,2025arXiv250314738D}.
+DESI MWS also observes millions of stars within the MW and MW dSphs \citep{Cooper2023}.
 The Year-3 data of DESI MWS includes member stars in Draco, Sextans and Ursa Minor.

-The paper is organized as follows.
+This paper is organized as follows.
 We first introduce spectroscopic data from DESI MWS for three dSphs and member star selection in Section \ref{sec:data}.
 The single-population and chemodynamical model are described in Section~\ref{sec:method}.
 We present our results in Section~\ref{sec:results}, including measurements of the Astrophysical factors for dark matter detections.
 We compare with previous measurements in Section~\ref{sec:disc}, including discussions on the core-cusp problem and selection effects.
-We draw conclusions in the end (Section~\ref{sec:concl}).
+Our conclusions are presented in Section~\ref{sec:concl}.